 Zapier, a well-known app integration platform, leveraged enterprise SEO to drive millions of searchers to their website.
 The platform filled its pages with unique and value-adding content and worked on generating high-quality backlinks.

-The result: Early this year, Zapier announced a valuation of $5B and annually recurring revenue of $140M.
-The platform used enterprise SEO to generate 7.3M visitors per month
+The result: In 2024, Zapier announced a valuation of $4B and annual recurring revenue of $276M.
+The platform used enterprise SEO to generate 6.6M visitors per month.

 Conclusion